matterandvoid-space/subscriptions/docs/eql_queries.md

                    :ident :bot/id}))
 ```

-`nc` is a naked fulcro component, it is exported from the EQL namespaces for convenience.
+`nc` is a naked fulcro component (no UI, just for normalizing and querying data), it is exported from the EQL namespaces for convenience.
 It is a wrapper of the
 fulcro `nc` function with a more uniform interface (taking only a hashmap).
 If fulcro is not on your classpath a stub
 version
 is used so that if you don't want to use fulcro you don't have to and the EQL queries feature will still work.